-- Convolution blurs the map. - Obstacles are assumed to be bigger than in reality. - Perform an A search in such a convolved map. - Robot increases distance to obstacles and moves on a short path!
+- Convolution blurs the map. - Obstacles are assumed to be bigger than in reality. - Perform an A search in such a convolved map (using occupancy as traversal cost). - Robot increases distance to obstacles and moves on a short path!

 Example: Map Convolution